 Get ready for the Mid Autumn celebration

-City districts sell toys, lanterns, and vibrant masks in advance.
-In the days preceding the celebration, you will find these lanterns with red cellophane for sale on streets all around Vietnam.
+City districts sell toys, lanterns, and colourful masks before Mooncake Festival.
+You will see these red cellophane lanterns for sale on streets all over Vietnam in the days before the event.

 Young woman takes a photo at Mid Autumn Festival in Vietnam